 As a part of Mayor Jim Maloof’s “Forward Peoria” program in 1986, the Health Care Services Committee conducted a needs survey of both public and private schools and churches within a 100 mile radius of Peoria.
 The findings from this study confirmed the need for comprehensive health education programming to supplement the health education efforts of parents, schools, civic groups, youth organizations, social service agencies, and health care providers.

-After years of planning and meetings, construction on a facility began in September of 1989.
-After a year of work, construction was completed in October of 1990 and the Hult Center officially opened its doors to the public on October 29, 1990.
+After years of planning and meetings, construction on the facility began in September of 1989.
+After a year of work, construction was completed in October of 1990 and Hult Center officially opened its doors to the public on October 29, 1990.

-In April 2011, the Hult Center for Health Education and the Cancer Center for Healthy Living officially merged into one organization known as the Hult Center for Healthy Living.
+In April 2011, Hult Center for Health Education and Cancer Center for Healthy Living officially merged into one organization known as Hult Center for Healthy Living.

 As we continue to grow and offer new services and programs to the community and surrounding area, our goal will continue to be to “empower people to live healthier lives.”